khushi-66/BootStrap/README.md

-# Bootstrap Practice Repository 🎨
+# Bootstrap Practice

-This repository contains my **Bootstrap practice projects and UI experiments** while learning responsive web design and modern frontend layout techniques.
+This repository contains my **Bootstrap practice projects and UI component implementations** while learning responsive web design.

-The goal of this repository is to practice **Bootstrap components, grid system, and responsive layouts**.
+The purpose of this repository is to practice **Bootstrap layout system, components, and responsive design techniques**.

 ---

-## 🚀 Technologies Used
+## 🚀 Tech Stack

 * HTML5
 * CSS3